 Tell me about your early dealings with Fuji Heavy Industries and your fist trip to Japan.

 I had bought a motorscooter company in Boston.
 When I bought this company, they and their bank got Fuji to assign the contract to me- for the distribution of the motorscooters.
 And after I sold all the inventory we had, I sent them a letter of credit and they asked me who I was, and didn’t I know that they were dismantling their factory and selling it to Israel?
 So I went back to the bank and the person I bought it from and they said, “oh yeah, we thought you’d work it out.”
+The typical auto accident attorney will charge a “contingency fee” to take an injury case.
+A contingency fee means that the firm will not get paid any attorney’s fees unless you recover money in your case.
 So in effect, they had defrauded me.
 So I got on a plane and I went to Japan to see Fuji Heavy Industries to talk them into not dismantling their factory and selling it to me.
 In any case, that didn’t work, but when I was there I saw the little car.
 And I decided, well, since I was already doing business sort of with them, maybe I could get the little car.
 One thing lead to another and I got a contract.

 Did you find language to be a problem?